ankurCES/bai-file-processor/README.rst

-bai2
+bai-file-processor
 ====

-Python module for parsing and writing `BAI2`_ files.
+Python module for parsing and writing `BAI`_ files.

-**The library is not production ready at the moment** as we don't have enough data to test against, please help us improve it.
+Built on top of BAI2 Python package with additional Export features added

 Requirements
 ------------

-Only Python 2.7 and Python 3.3+ are supported.
+Python 3.3+ are supported.

 Installation